 This Russian capital-inspired method stands out as it encourages us to prioritize tasks based on their outcomes.
 It is an excellent project management tool for stakeholders and project managers to see the tasks’ importance for the project’s delivery.

-The method divides to-dos by:
+The method divides to-dos in time planner calendar by:

 - Must have – if it’s not done, the project is failed.